 A/C hoses rank right up there with brake lines on my “things I don’t like looking at” list.
 What else is on the list, you might ask?
-Cigarette butts flying out of car windows, mold, and melting snow are all making their way to the top.
+Mold, pouty faces, and melting snow are all fighting their way to the top.
 Anyways, I tried pretty hard to come up with a way of dressing down the hoses.
-The first way was using Vintage Air’s reduced barrier hose and fittings.
+The first way was using Vintage Air’s EZ Clip hose and fittings for the sheer girth reduction.
 The second was to try to make the zinc plated fittings look a little less shiny.
 Follow along!

 You need a special set of pliers to snap the rings in place.
 A really nice feature is that you can get an amazing crimp without taking the hoses out of your garage.
 Get them clocked in the right direction and snap the rings on.
 That’s all it takes.

 I installed the drier in the trunk to save space under the dash.
 It was a little extra #6 hose, but not enough to notice a performance drop especially since the cabin is so small.
 The trinary safety switch is mounted right to the drier.
-To mount the drier, I just used a tube machined to the correct length and welded two 1/4-20 threaded bungs to that tube.
+To mount the drier, I just cut a tube to the distance between the tabs on the mounting bracket and welded two 1/4-20 threaded bungs to that tube.
 After drilling and countersinking holes to match, that’s all it took.
 The bolt heads will be hidden by the access panel.